isaac-sim/IsaacLab/docs/source/migration/migrating_from_omniisaacgymenvs.rst

 Actors
 ------

 In Isaac Lab, each Articulation and Rigid Body actor can have its own config class.
-The :class:`~omni.isaac.lab.assets.ArticulationCfg` can be used to define parameters for articulation actors, including file path, simulation parameters, actuator properties, and initial states.
+The :class:`~omni.isaac.lab.assets.ArticulationCfg` class can be used to define parameters for articulation actors, including file path, simulation parameters, actuator properties, and initial states.

 .. code-block::python